 Part 15 — Collection of firewood

-98. Designation of public firewood areas
+98. Public firewood areas, designation of

 (1) The CEO may by order published in the Gazette, set aside any area of State forest or timber reserve (in this Part referred to as a public firewood area) for the purposes of the collection of firewood by members of the public.